Alii2121/GCP_Iac_DevOps_Demo/README.md

 - Create a new pipeline and make it run from Jenkinsfile provided in this Repo

+- Note : You can add Ansible playbook to automate configuration and installation of packages and k8s deployment (out of project scope)

 - Note : This pipeline destroys the infrastructure after success of build ( for cost reasons ) to prevent this behaviour delete the ***post*** block from the Jenkinsfile

 ---------------------------------